 Reaching the psychiatric community

 The publication of “The Interpretation of Dreams” aroused the interest of many doctors and educators far beyond the borders of Austria.
-Many students and fellow campaigners soon gathered around him, including psychiatrists from the most famous psychiatric hospital Bürgholzli in Zürich, Switzerland, among them Eugen Bleuler, the medical director of the hospital and Carl Gustav Jung, the chief of staff at the same hospital.
+Many students and fellow campaigners soon gathered around him, including psychiatrists from the most famous psychiatric hospital Bürgholzli in Zürich, Switzerland, among them Eugen Bleuler, the medical director of the hospital, and Carl Gustav Jung, the chief of staff at the same hospital.
 Carl Gustav Jung became the closest collaborator of Freud over a period of 7 years.
-In 1905 Freud, Jung and Sandor Ferenczi travelled to a congress at the Clark University in the USA.
+In 1905, Freud, Jung, and Sandor Ferenczi travelled to a congress at Clark University in the USA.
 This visit initiated the spread of psychoanalysis in the USA.

 International Psychoanalytic Association

-The involvement of several reputable psychiatrists from Zürich Burghölzli Psychiatric Hospital, became a turning point in Freud’s biography and in the development of psychoanalysis.
-The active participation of Eugen Bleuler and Carl Gustav Jung in the psychoanalytical movement helped the psychoanalysis to move out from the restricted circle of Viennese psychoanalysts, all of them of Jewish origin und under heavily attacks by conservative scientists.
-The final consolidation of the movement happened trough the creation of the “International Psychoanalytic Association“.
+The involvement of several reputable psychiatrists from Zürich Burghölzli Psychiatric Hospital became a turning point in Freud’s biography and in the development of psychoanalysis.
+The active participation of Eugen Bleuler and Carl Gustav Jung in the psychoanalytical movement helped the psychoanalysis to move out of the restricted circle of Viennese psychoanalysts, all of them of Jewish origin and under heavily attacked by conservative scientists.
+The final consolidation of the movement happened through the creation of the “International Psychoanalytic Association.”
 The International Psychoanalytic Association was founded in 1910 with Jung as its first president.
 Winning such reputable figures as Bleuler and Jung facilitated the spread of the psychoanalytical theory.

 Authoritarian leader

-Freud despite his indisputable genius was a difficult person.
-Over time he repeatedly changed or expanded his psychoanalytic theory.
+Freud, despite his indisputable genius, was a difficult person.
+Over time, he repeatedly changed or expanded his psychoanalytic theory.
 However, he didn’t tolerate any deviation from his own theory by others.
 He treated those who modified his ideas as traitors.
-Over years his close collaborators and friends such as Alfred Adler, Carl Gustav Jung, Wilhelm Stekel, Herbert Silberer, left him.
+Over the years, his close collaborators and friends, such as Alfred Adler, Carl Gustav Jung, Wilhelm Stekel, and Herbert Silberer, left him.

 Psychoanalysis and Philosophy